Updated 5 January 2021

 The cap covers any and all income streams you may have, excluding any Transition to Retirement (TTR) income streams.
 Note that AvSuper may not know of other income streams you hold so it is your responsibility to ensure the combined balance remains under the cap.

-If you reach the transfer balance cap, you will not be able t contribute any more to an income stream at any time and will not have your cap increased with any subsequent increments.
+If you reach the transfer balance cap, you will not be able to contribute any more to an income stream at any time.
+Also, your cap won’t increase with any subsequent increments.

 Fluctuations in account balances due to earnings will not impact the cap.
 So if earnings put you over the cap, it will not be counted as a breach.

 What happens if I exceed the transfer balance cap?

 As long as you commence a new income account with less than $1.6 million, it won’t matter if your balance later grows to more than $1.6 million due to investment earnings.

 If you exceed the cap (ie have an excess transfer balance), you must reduce the balance to the cap.
 You’ll also be liable for a tax on the notional earnings of the excess amount.
 You can reduce your income stream balance by transferring the money into an accumulation account (where there is no maximum balance rule) or by withdrawing the excess as a lump sum.
 Note that tax implications may apply in either scenario.